Gewinum/async-forms/README.md

 # AsyncForms
-A virion that could change regular FormAPI.
+Next-generation virion for working with forms.

 # What's the difference?

-This virion supports await-generator, so it makes code more clean and makes us free from "callback hell"
+This virion works on await-generator, so it makes code cleaner and makes us free from "callback hell"

 Example:
 ```php